It’s Okay to Be Wrong: Why Anxiety Makes Mistakes Feel So Heavy for Women in Salt Lake City

 Reasons why it’s good to admit you’re wrong

 The women I work with struggle with feeling guilty when they aren’t perfect especially in their relationships.
 It’s difficult to see the benefits of admitting when you’re wrong but let me assure you there are benefits.
+For some women, the fear of being wrong is tied to past experiences where mistakes didn’t feel safe, which is why trauma-informed work like EMDR therapy in Salt Lake City can be helpful.

-1. Admitting you’re wrong can improve the relationship
+Admitting you’re wrong can improve the relationship

 When you admit that you are wrong, this can be healing to the other person.
 It’s not about being perfect now or ever.
 It’s about acknowledging our mistakes and working a little harder to be better.

-2. Admitting when you’re wrong shows you care about the other person
+Admitting when you’re wrong shows you care about the other person

 My clients are the best caregivers.
 They want nothing more than to take care of the people they love.
 Admitting your mistakes and when you didn’t get something quite right, shows the other person you care enough about them and the relationship to share this.

-3. Admitting you’re wrong builds trust
+Admitting you’re wrong builds trust

 You can feel more trustworthy to the other people in your life when you show you are willing to take accountability for your actions and admit when you’ve made a mistake.
-It’s hard to build trust with someone that can’t admit when they’re wrong because we all make mistakes as humans.
+It’s hard to build trust with someone who can’t admit when they’re wrong because we all make mistakes as humans.

-4. Admitting you’re wrong shows you are willing to challenge your thinking and actions
+Admitting you’re wrong shows you are willing to challenge your thinking and actions

 Thinking and acting the same doesn’t show we are open to personal growth.
 When we admit to being wrong, it shows we are invested in growing through using a different pattern of thoughts and behaviors that align with our values.